avian2/jsonmerge/README.rst

 - configure additional JSON object classes selectable via the *objClass* merge option.

-The Merger constructor takes the following arguments:
+The Merger constructor takes the following arguments (all optional, except schema):

 schema
    The JSON Schema that contains the merge strategy directives